siddhi-io/www/en/docs/docs/query-guide.md

 **Event selection**

 The `event reference` in pattern queries is used to retrieve the matched events.
-When a pattern condition is intended to match only a single event, then the attributes of that event can be retrieved by referring to its reference as `<event reference>.<attribute name>`.
+When a pattern condition is intended to match only a single event, then its attributes can be retrieved by referring to its reference as `<event reference>.<attribute name>`.
 An example of this is as follows.

 + `e1.symbol`, refers to the `symbol` attribute value of the matching event `e1`.